Travel report: The Five Rivers Cycle Route

 Day 6: Amberg - Reichenschwand, approx. 50 km

-Until Poppenricht we rode along a railroad line and after crossing the village we returned to the railroad line until we reached Sulzbach-Rosenberg, which could be reached after overcoming quite a climb.
-In this town we had to follow the main road.
-We lost our orientation and therefore followed the main road to Nuremberg, because we saw on the map that we should meet the 5 Rivers Trail again at the place Kauerhof.
-Like us it went also to other cyclists, who looked for the right way in Kauerhof.
-We found the place where we should have come here, but the further way seemed to lead us back to the highway.
-Fortunately, we were joined by a group of cyclists who showed us that we had to backtrack a few meters on the trunk road to get onto a good bike path at a construction site next to the inn behind the farm.
-From here on everything went well as far as the path was concerned.
-But there were many climbs and descents and in addition a strong headwind.
-In Etzelwang, at lunchtime, the Landgasthof Peterhof lay temptingly along the bike path.
-The menu did not reveal any culinary surprises, and so we ordered sauerbraten and liver Berliner Art with onion rösti, which we had not eaten in a long time, but did not seem particularly Franconian.
-It was, however, in terms of the size of the portions, which would have satiated two "Saupreußische" families.
+We cycled along a railroad line to Poppenricht and, after crossing the town, returned to the railroad line to Sulzbach-Rosenberg, which was reached after overcoming quite a climb.
+In this town, we had to follow the main road.
+We lost our bearings and therefore followed the main road to Nuremberg because we saw on the map that we should rejoin the Five Rivers Cycle Route at the village of Kauerhof.
+Like us, other cyclists were also looking for the right way in Kauerhof.
+We did find the place where we should have come here, but the rest of the route seemed to lead us back to the main road.
+Fortunately, we were joined by a group of cyclists who showed us that we had to go back a few meters on the main road to suddenly reach a good cycle path at a construction site next to the inn behind the farm.

 Reichenschwand